madrilene/lene.dev/src/pages/index.md

 projects:
   title: Recent Projects
   content: 'Expand to see the details of some of my recent client projects.'
+learnings:
+  title: Learnings
+  content: "Books I've read and courses I've taken.
+I'll only mention those I appreciated and finished or plan to finish in the future.
+List incomplete."
 ---

 ## About me